Pet-Bench: Benchmarking the Abilities of Large Language Models as E-Pets in Social Network Services: Experiments

+where BLEU-n~\cite{papineni-etal-2002-bleu} and ROUGE~\cite{lin2004rouge} are common metrics for generation evaluation, and $S$ denotes the semantic similarity between the predicted and target sentences, calculated using BGE~\cite{bge_m3}.

-For the PetNote Intent Recognition task, as the classification task, the accuracy metric is included in the average.
-Meanwhile, for PetRoutine Level I, II, and III, GPT-4o score is used as an additional evaluation measure (see prompts in Appendix~\ref{appendix:llmjudge}).
+For the PetNote Intent Recognition task, accuracy is included among the evaluation metrics, while for PetRoutine Levels I, II, and III, GPT-4o scores are used as supplementary evaluation measures.